 Fall prevention support from BrightStar Care®

-BrightStar Care provides a wide range of services including skilled nursing care, personal care and companion care.
-These services address many of the reasons falls happen.
-BrightStar Care will provide medication oversight, assess home environments and employ specific strategies to help your loved one be as healthy and safe as possible.
-BrightStar Care delivers personalized, nurse-supervised care and is accredited by The Joint Commission, the organization that accredits the nation's best hospitals and other major health care systems.
+BrightStar Care provides a wide range of services including skilled nursing care, personal care, and companion care.
+These services address many of the risk factors for potential falls.
+BrightStar Care nurses and caregivers can provide medication oversight, assess home environments for fall hazards, and employ specific strategies to help your loved one stay as healthy and safe as possible at home.